Olympus E-M1 vs Panasonic GH4

 It is notable that the GH4 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M1 lacks such a headphone port.

-Both the E-M1 and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the E-M1 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M1 and GH4 can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Panasonic GH4 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M1: